 - 4. Minimum Affordability Term Restricted units must remain affordable for a minimum of 55 years.
 If a land lease is proposed, the lease term must be a minimum of 65 years. - 5.
-Affordable Below Market Rents All proposed affordable units must provide rents that are at least 10 percent below area market rents. - 6.
-Leverage SDHC expects its loans to be leveraged with other resources including Low-Income Housing Tax Credits, Tax-Exempt Multifamily Housing Revenue Bonds, State Mental Health Services Act funds, Federal Home Loan Bank Affordable Housing Program funds, other State, Federal, and local programs, and loans from commercial lending institutions.
+Affordable Below Market Rents All proposed affordable units must provide rents that are at least 10 percent below area market rents.
+The developer must demonstrate that this requirement can be met by providing a list of market comparables. - 6.
+Leverage SDHC expects its loans to be leveraged with other resources, including Low-Income Housing Tax Credits, Tax-Exempt Multifamily Housing Revenue Bonds, State Mental Health Services Act funds, Federal Home Loan Bank Affordable Housing Program funds, other State, Federal, and local programs, and loans from commercial lending institutions.
 The developer must apply for any other eligible funding. - 7.
 Commercial Space Funding Funds administered by SDHC cannot be used to fund commercial/retail space.
 Proposals must show non-SDHC sources of funds for any commercial space in the project (including acquisition cost and/or rehabilitation cost). - 8.
 Zoning At the time of application, the developer must demonstrate that the project's zoning will permit the scope of development as proposed.
-If this is not possible, the applicant must demonstrate to SDHC's satisfaction that all discretionary land use approvals can be granted by the earlier of 180 days of the application submittal or the Housing Authority hearing date. - 9.
-Site Control At the time of the application the developer must have control of the proposed development site through fee title, an option to purchase, a land sales contract, a leasehold with development provisions, or any other enforceable instrument approved by SDHC. - 10.
+If this is not possible, the applicant must demonstrate to SDHC's satisfaction that all discretionary land use approvals can be granted either within 180 days of the application submittal or by the Housing Authority hearing date, whichever occurs first.

+- 9. Site Control At the time of the application the developer must have control of the proposed development site through fee title, an option to purchase, a land sales contract, a leasehold with development provisions, or any other enforceable instrument approved by SDHC. - 10.
 Nonprofit Developers Minimum Organization Standards Nonprofit applicants for SDHC loans must provide certification of the following minimum organization standards: - a.
 A minimum of four directors comprises the board and a minimum of three directors establishes a quorum for conducting organizational business; - b.
 The organization conducts quarterly board meetings.
-Minutes of the past three board meetings must be submitted with NOFA application;

-- c.
-Annual financial statements are obtained; and, - d.
+Minutes of the past three board meetings must be submitted with NOFA application; - c.
+Three Years of Annual financial statements are obtained; and, - d.
 The executive director and other paid staff do not serve as voting board members. - e.
 Nonprofit organizations are required to submit a minimum of an accountant's compilation report of financial statements.
 Audited financial statements must be submitted prior to loan funding.
 When audited financial statements are not available, the cost of acquiring those statements is to be included in the estimated total development cost.